 A major new project for homeless healthcare in Brighton and Hove

-We are delighted to officially launch the Brighton and Hove Common Ambition, on 27th April 2021.
+The Brighton and Hove Common Ambition is now launched and in phase one.
 This large-scale, city-wide partnership, funded thanks to a grant from the Health Foundation, will transform healthcare for people facing homelessness in our city, through co-production.
 Co-production involves:

 - A focus on finding shared solutions

 - Those who use the services are in charge of shaping those services, from the beginning of the project to the end

 - The project leader’s main role is to bring people with lived experience together with others in the sector (frontline workers, commissioners, directors, academics) in order to work together